Real-time-embedded10/Magic-Music-Player/README.md

 Codes used to [machine learning model training](https://github.com/Real-time-embedded10/Magic-Music-Player/tree/master/Software/Hand%20Gesture%20Recognition/Software%20Used%20in%20Database%20Establishment) and [model testing](https://github.com/Real-time-embedded10/Magic-Music-Player/tree/master/Software/Hand%20Gesture%20Recognition/Software%20Used%20in%20Testing) are also avaiable in this Repository.<br>

 [*Wireless Communication*](https://github.com/Real-time-embedded10/Magic-Music-Player/tree/master/Software/Wireless%20Communication)<br>
+Wireless communication uses TCP-based Socket communication between the Raspberry Pi and the PC in the local area network.
+Here, the Raspberry Pi is used as the server and the PC as the client.
+After the connection, the server sends information to the client.<br>

 [***UI Design***](https://github.com/Real-time-embedded10/Magic-Music-Player/tree/master/UI%20software)<br>